 Thunderbolts & Fire

-As part of the Wells Carnival week we have these special events taking place to commemorate the famous fire of 1879:
+As part of the Wells Carnival week we had two special events to commemorate the famous fire of 1879:

-Exhibition of the history of St Nicholas Church and the Great Fire that devastated it 140 years ago.
+- During Carnival week 2019: Exhibition of the history of St Nicholas Church and the Great Fire that devastated it 140 years ago.
 The information boards can still be viewed in the tower room.

-- August 4th, 2019 On the 140th Anniversary of the fire we had a wonderful celebration of the Fire & Rescue Service, Official Launch of Restoration Appeal, BBQ, Music, Light display, Norfolk Wildlife Trust marquee
+- August 4th, 2019 On the 140th Anniversary of the fire we had a wonderful celebration of the Fire & Rescue Service, official Launch of the Restoration Appeal, BBQ, music, light display & Norfolk Wildlife Trust marquee.

 “Lightning struck the tower during a ferocious storm early on 3rd August, which, poignantly, this year is Carnival Day.
 Watching the television footage of the fire that raged through Notre Dame in Paris a few weeks ago drove home what it was like in 1879 for the people of Wells to watch as fire took hold in the roof and rapidly burnt out of control, fanned by a strong wind and fuelled by the mass of wood inside the church.
 The bells melted and fell, interior walls collapsed, all traces of centuries-old carving and decoration were lost.
 A few treasures were dragged out from the flames.
 After so much loss, however, there was relief, as in the case of Notre Dame, that the main walls, even the tower, remained standing.